 DEFINITION OF IMPLANTABLE MIDDLE EAR HEARING DEVICES

 An implantable middle ear hearing device (IMEHD) is a surgically implanted device that converts acoustic energy to mechanical energy by delivering vibratory stimulation to the inner ear.
 The basic components of an IMEHD consist of a receptor limb and an effector limb.
 The receptor limb converts and amplifies the incoming acoustic signal to an electrical signal.
 The effector limb contains a transducer that converts the amplified electrical signal into a vibratory signal for presentation to the ossicular chain or the cochlea.
 The 2 basic transducer types used to drive the vibratory signal are electromagnetic and piezoelectric systems.
 In electromagnetic systems, electromagnetic fields generated by induction coils can put magnets into oscillatory motion.
-On the other hand, piezoelectric transducers are generally ceramic materials that ...
+On the other hand, piezoelectric transducers are generally ...